saraicarus/genomeup_doc/source/index.rst

 GenomeUp documentation
 ===============================
-`GenomeUp <https://www.genomeup.com/>`_ is a startup operating in bioinformaticsspace, based in Rome.
+`GenomeUp <https://www.genomeup.com/>`_ is a startup operating in bioinformatics, based in Rome.

 Currently GenomeUp is accelerated in LUISS ENLABS, the startup accelerator based in Rome, Italy.
 They are operated by LVenture Group, a publicly listed venture capital company that provides startups with funding and network.